Darsh-A/Onlyfans18-/kinjal.md

 The proposed unit will be located on a piece of land which is almost leveled & is well connected to approach road.
 Electricity is available near the farm site.
 In the absence of assured of water supply, a tub well/hand pump is proposed on the farm.
 Underground water is adequately available & is of good quality

 Housing
 Provision has been made for the construction of a brooder-cum-grower house measuring at a rate of 1 sq feet in a case of broiler.
 Besides it, the farm will have a small store room, office & servants quarters.
-Construction of house will be puck
+Construction of house will be pucka with absestos roofing.
+Provision has also been made for construction of built in laying nests.
+The installation of a tube well & laying of pipeline is also to be done.

+Equipment
+Standard equipment are available from various equipment manufacturers located in the nearby city.

+Chicks
+One day old commercial h